-Pupils need to attend school regularly if they are to take full advantage of the educational opportunities available to them.
-Absences hinder a pupil's progress and leads to poor educational outcomes.
+Children need to attend school regularly if they are to take full advantage of the educational opportunities available to them.
+Absence hinders a pupil's progress and leads to poor educational outcomes.

-Parents and carers of children of compulsory school age (5-16) are required by law to ensure that their children receive a suitable full-time education, by regular school attendance or otherwise.
-They are primarily responsible for ensuring that their children attend and stay within school.
-Schools require regular attendance and take seriously concerns that may lead to irregular or non-attendance.
+Parents and carers of children of compulsory school age (5-16) are required by law to ensure that their children receive a suitable full-time education, however, parental responsibility extends beyond securing regular school attendance.
+You should ensure that your child arrives at school punctually and ready to learn.
+We expect schools to work in partnership with you to ensure your child attends regularly, engages in learning and follows the school code of conduct.